brianjdowling101/Project-1/README.md

 • Browsers:

+Works in Chromes, Internet Explorer and Safari.

 • Bugs/prombles:

 The Old College Library section: when viewing on a moblie device.
 A line of text is missing from each secton.

+No bugs found when testing in launch.json .vscode.

 # Content